devpuraanjali/Data-Structures/README.md

 # coding-practise
-Hey This repositiory is to store programs written during coding
+This repositiory is to store programs written during coding